pcorey/pcorey.github.io/_posts/2015-12-14-meteor-club-qa-on-security.markdown

 layout: post
 title:  "Meteor Club Q&A on Security"
 titleParts: ["Meteor Club Q&A", "on Security"]
-description: "I had a great time on Josh Owens' Meteor Club Q&A talking about Meteor security.
+excerpt: "I had a great time on Josh Owens' Meteor Club Q&A talking about Meteor security.
 Be sure to checkout the Youtube recording."
 author: "Pete Corey"
 date:   2015-12-14
 tags: ["Meteor", "Security"]